-Assessment of transition risk
+Assessment of transition risk.
 Carbon stranded assets.
-Fossil fuel reserve and resource estimates exceed in equivalent quantity of CO2 with virtual certainty the carbon budget available to reach a 1.5°C and 2°C targets (Meinshausen et al. 2009; McGlade and Ekins 2015; Millar et al. 2017) (high confidence).
-In relative terms, stranded assets of fossil-fuel companies amount to 82% of global coal reserves, 49% of global gas reserves and 33% of global oil reserves (McGlade and Ekins 2015).
+Fossil fuel reserve and resource estimates exceed in equivalent quantity of CO2 with virtual certainty the carbon budget available to reach the 1.5°C and 2°C targets (high confidence) (Meinshausen et al. 2009; McGlade and Ekins 2015; Millar et al. 2017).
+In relative terms, stranded assets of fossil fuel companies amount to 82% of global coal reserves, 49% of global gas reserves and 33% of global oil reserves (McGlade and Ekins 2015).
 This suggests that only less than the whole quantity of fossil fuels currently valued (either currently extracted, waiting for extraction as reserves or assets on company balance sheets) can yield economic return if the carbon budget is respected.
-The devaluation of fossil fuel assets imply financial losses for both the public sector (see Section 15.6.8) and the private sector (Coffin and Grant 2019).
-Global estimates of potential stranded fossil fuel assets amount to at least 1 trillion, based on ongoing low-carbon technology trends and in the absence of climate policies (cumulated to 2035 with 10% discount rate applied; 8 trillion USD without discounting (Mercure et al. 2018a).
-With worldwide climate policies to achieve the 2°C target with 75% likelihood, this could increase to over 4 trillion USD (until 2035, 10% discount rate; 12 trillion USD without discounting).
-Other estimates indicate 8-15 trillion USD (until 2050, 5% discount rate, (Bauer et al. 2015)) and 185 trillion USD (cumulated to year 2115 using combined social and private discount rate; (Linquiti and Cogswell 2016).
+The devaluation of fossil fuel assets implies financial losses for both the public sector (Section 15.6.8) and the private sector (Coffin and Grant 2019).
+Global estimates of potential stranded fossil fuel assets amount to at least 1 trillion, based on ongoing low-carbon technology trends and in the absence of climate policies (cumulated to 2035 with 10% discount rate applied; USD8 trillion without discounting (Mercure et al. 2018a)).
+With worldwide climate policies to achieve the 2°C target with 75% likelihood, this could increase to over USD4 trillion (until 2035, 10% discount rate; USD12 trillion without discounting).
+Other estimates indicate USD8-15 trillion (until 2050, 5% discount rate, (Bauer et al. 2015)) and USD185 trillion (cumulated to year 2115 using combined social and private discount rate (Linquiti and Cogswell 2016)).
 However the geographical distribution of potential stranded fossil fuel assets (also called 'unburnable carbon') is not even across the world due to differences in production costs (McGlade and Ekins 2015).
-In this context, a delayed deployment of climate funding and consequently limited alignment of investment activity with the Paris Agreement tend to strengthen carbon and thus to increase the magnitude of stranded assets.
+In this context, a delayed deployment of climate finance and consequently limited alignment of investment activity with the Paris Agreement tend to strengthen carbon and thus to increase the magnitude of stranded assets.